grain-lang/grain/stdlib/int64.md

 fromNumber : Number -> Int64
 ```

-Converts a Number to a Int64.
+Converts a Number to an Int64.

 Parameters: